Covering Desktops (DT) and Laptop/Notebook/pads (LT) (this is what we call a NO BRAIN'R)

 I will do a slide show now, to show how classic filth kills any PC DEAD!

 The cause and cures, can be presented near wordlessly.
-Look , find clean. (end story)
+Look , find dirt and clean. (end story) 99% of PC are now cured. (but not all)

 we say RAT NASTY , at first glance.!

-I can go to the garage, fire up the compressor, and blow out a Desktop in 5min work.
-I do so once a year.
+I can go to the garage, fire up the (SHOP AIR) compressor set the regulator to 20 PSI, and blow out a Desktop in 5min work.
+I do so once a year. (less now with my new hardwood floors)

 See the FAN,at "B" ? that fan must NOT be allowed to be packed in lint , in fact if you ignore the packup this will stall the fan and the CPU will shut it all down ! overheated, "intel inside" did that, like magic"

-Removing just my keyboard or case top, helps greatly here to clean the fan and Radiator (RAD) seen here, (a Toshiba and is horrible to undo hidden plastic snaps, I hate Toshiba LT) I'm upgrading this one to LED screen.
+Removing just my keyboard or case top, helps greatly here to clean the fan and Radiator (RAD) seen here, (a Toshiba and is horrible to undo hidden plastic snaps, I hate Toshiba LT , these was frebee, I'd never own one...ever.)

-Laptops love to overheat way before any desktop. (due to that RAD port being so small)
+Laptops love to overheat way before any desktop. (due to that RADIATOR port being so small , see marked A above.)

 SOME LT, the keyboard has vents around its rim, that suck air. (if blocked?, oops a daisy)

-The Below is HP 8540W.
+The Below is my HP 8540W.
 See the vents, keep them clean?

-The HP 8540p/w series below the key board comes off with 4 screws , the screws on mine have cute white icons for keyboard.
+The HP 8540p/w series below the key board comes off with 4 screws , the screws on mine have cute white icons labels , for keyboard.

 Every year, I back blast the fan seen here to keep the radiator clear and clean.
 (I blast it both ways at all vents and on left then at fan port) 30PSI max if using shop air like me.